Yasser-Ashraf-Saleh/Maze-Solving-Robot/README.md

 # Maze-Solving-Robot
-A robot designed for maze solving and a comparative study of the depth-first search, A*, and ant colony optimization search algorithms.
+A robot designed for maze solving and a comparative study of the depth-first search, A*, and Ant Colony Optimization search algorithms.